VarunVekaria/AICosmicBotRatChase/README.md

-# Bot and Rat Tracking Simulation
+# Bot and Rat Tracking Simulation - Project 2

 This repository contains a simulation project for a bot and rat tracking environment using a grid system.
 The project implements various classes for environment simulation, bot and rat behavior, probabilistic detection, and knowledge management.